 - Rotation of a ‘tear drop’ implant

-- Not all surgeons can admit what the FDA knows: that complications are all too common with smooth and textured-surface implants.
+- Not all surgeons can admit what the FDA knows: that complications are more common with Smooth and Textured-Surface Implants.

-Owing to their ability to dramatically reduce the risks of the most common complications after breast augmentation – and thereby lower the risks of repeat surgery – we at Breast Excellence believe that every woman considering breast augmentation should at least be offered the polyurethane foam covered implants for her consideration.
+Owing to the proven ability of these implants to dramatically reduce the risks of the most common complications after breast augmentation – and in turn lower the risks of repeat surgery – we at Breast Excellence believe that every woman considering breast augmentation should at least be offered the Polyurethane Foam-Covered Silicone Implants for her consideration.

 How you would you feel if your Smooth or Textured-Surface implants developed Capsular Contracture, or moved out of position – requiring further surgery at considerable additional cost?
-And what if your surgeon had not offered you, or even worse, talked you out of the polyurethane foam covered implants, which may have prevented your complication?
+And what if your surgeon had not offered you, or even worse, talked you out of the Polyurethane Foam-Covered Silicone Implants that may have prevented your complication in the first place?